tophergates/bdx_inc_projects/10-shopping-cart/README.md

   * Use AJAX to asynchronously load shop products from a JSON file.
 The AJAX method you use to asynchronously load shop items is up to you.

       * *Note:* You will need to be running a local web server to accomplish this.

+  * The entire application should be responsive and mobile friendly.

 ## EXAMPLE
 [Here is an example](https://codepen.io/tophergates/full/EwGZNg/) of how this might look. **DO NOT LOOK AT THE SOURCE CODE!
 THAT'S CHEATING!!**